EnterpriseDB/docs/README.md

 Alternatively, you can setup your `dev-sources.json` file manually by copying `dev-sources.sample` to `dev-sources.json`, and editing as desired.
 The sample file will source everything by default.

+If you select an "external" source, you will be prompted to run the next command, `yarn pull-sources`, to download and load this content from the internet.

 #### `yarn pull-sources`
 Use this command to pull down all the sources you have specified in your `dev-sources.json` file. **This will wipe all external sources**, so make sure you do not have any local changes to these files that you want to save!
 The `/advocacy_docs` and `/product_docs` folders will not be affected.

+### Types of Sources

+**Advocacy Docs** are tutorial content, getting-started material, and anything that is about a subject matter area, but not explicitly tied to a product version.

+**Product Docs** are versioned documentation for products.
+They follow a slightly stricter file structure to allow for version switching and other features.

+**GitHub Docs** are a low-touch way to display markdown content from GitHub.
+These docs will link back to the relavent GitHub url on each page, in order to provide any missing context.

+More details can be found on the [Adding New Sources](README_ADDING_NEW_SOURCES.md) page.

+### Adding New Sources

+See [Adding New Sources](README_ADDING_NEW_SOURCES.md) for a guide to choosing a source type, adding the files, and other configuration.

 ## Resolving issues